-- review of operations for the recent years (normally at least three years) and of the financial position at the end of each of them; - development and modeling of the base scenario for the forecast period as stated in the Standards of Practice, this would normally, but not always, be consistent with the insurer's business plan; - assessment of the risk categories and identification of those that are relevant to the insurer's circumstances.
+- review of operations for the recent years (normally at least three years) and of the financial position at the end of each of them. - development and modeling of the base scenario for the forecast period as stated in the Standards of Practice, this would normally, but not always, be consistent with the insurer's business plan. - assessment of the risk categories and identification of those that are relevant to the insurer's circumstances.
 Some risk categories may not be relevant and would need no analysis whatsoever.
-Sensitivity testing may be used to determine the relevant risk categories for the company; - selection of plausible adverse scenarios requiring further analysis from the relevant risk categories: - development and modeling of the plausible adverse isenaries that are likely to significantly impact surplus or that may cruse the inner to fall below the minimum regulatory capital during the foreerst period.
-The scenarios may be single-risk scenarios or integrated scenarios regulting from a combination of single-risk scenarios.
-Sensitivity testing may be used to determine the adverse scenarios; - identification and modeling of accorded ripple effects caused by a change in assumptions triggered by an adverse scenario; - consideration of stress testing the adverse scenarios.
-Stress testing means a determination of just how far the risk factor(s) in question has to be changed in order to drive the onsurer's surplus negative during the forecast period, and then evaluating in the degree of change is plausible.
-Depending on the insurer's circumstances, the Board or Chief Agent and management may also be interested negituations that cross other break points, in which case further stress taxing maybe beneficial. - selection of or least three scenarios, from those modeled, showing the greatest surplus sensitivity for inclusion in the DCAT report.
-Any modeled scenario that causes the insurer to fall below the minimum regulatory capital during the forecast period would be subject to reporting; - identification of possible management actions and the impact of these on the insurer's financial condition for each scenario included in the report; - identification of possible regulatory actions for each scenario that causes the insurer to fall below the minimum regulatory capital level.
+Sensitivity testing may be used to determine the relevant risk categories for the company. - selection of plausible adverse scenarios requiring further analysis from the relevant risk categories: - o development and modeling of the plausible adverse scenarios that are likely to significantly impact surplus or that may cause the insurer to fall below the minimum regulatory capital during the forecast period.
+The scenarios may be single-risk scenarios or integrated scenarios resulting from a combination of single-risk scenarios.
+Sensitivity testing may be reed to be termine the adverse scenarios. - o identification and modeling of associated reple effects caused by a change in assumptions triggered by an adverse scenario - o consideration of stress testing the acterse scenarios.
+Stress testing means a determination of just how far the right factor(s) in question has to be changed in order to drive the insurer courplus negative during the forecast period, and then evaluating if that degree of change is plausible.
+Depending on the insurer's circumstances, the loard or Chief Agent and management may also be interested in a walk on that cross other break points, in which case further stress testing may be beneficial. - selection of at least three scenarios, from those modeled, showing the greatest surplus senting to inclusion in the DCAT report.
+Any modeled scenario that causes the parer to fall below the minimum regulatory capital during the forecast period would be subject to reporting. - identification of possible management actions and the impact of these on the insurer's financial condition for each scenario included in the report. - identification of possible regulatory actions for each scenario that causes the insurer to fall below the minimum regulatory capital level.
 For best practices purposes, it would be preferable also to identify possible regulatory actions that may be triggered as a result of falling below any other thresholds set by regulator(s).